-Early learning refers to educational programs for children in the early years.
+Early learning refers to education and care programs for children in the early years.
 These programs play an important role in children’s development.
 Qualified early childhood educators deliver early learning programs.

 - make new friends